 Choosing a Longboard

 The selection of longboards is very wide.
 They come in various shapes, materials, wheels, and trucks.
 Choosing might seem difficult, but we will show you how easy it is to choose a longboard to suit your needs.
-In following chapters, we will describe various components, their properties and importance in longboards.
-To make it easier for you, we have prepared easy instructions for the right selection.

 City, parks, tracks

 If mostly in city, but you will ride it mostly in city parks, skating trails and similar, we recommend choosing from classic pintail longboards (pintail is a fish / oblong drops shaped board) or DT / drop thru longboards (DT = trucks attached on the top of the desk = more stable).

 We don’t recommend getting very long boards (over 105 cm) and boards made for downhill (higly profiled desks with low height), which you will not use a lot around the town or in the park.
 On the picture, you can see different longboard shapes which you can choose from.
 On the bottom of the picture, you can see the front view of the longboard, where the height is visible.

 The higher the longboard, the faster it reacts and turns, but it is less stable.
 Low longboards are more stable even in high speed, but they are not so agile like their higher colleagues.
 Longboard with orange wheels presents a combination between DT and pingtail longboard, it has slots that prevent wheels from coming in the contact with the board in sharp turns.